-Looking back, about a decade ago interactions between the Pharma industry HCPs were questionable as they appeared focused on hospitality instead of rather than being a scientific exchange of knowledge.
+Looking back, about a decade ago interactions between the Pharma industry HCPs were questionable as they appeared focused on hospitality rather than being a scientific exchange of knowledge.
 Scientific content and purpose of meetings were overshadowed by an array of entertainment activities.

 Today, there is a clear change in interactions compared to ten years back.
 Nowadays interactions are short in duration, precise in content and modest in hospitality.
 Industry and HCPs are more focused on content and the value of information exchanged during these interactions.